DC Federal Fraud Lawyer

 Sentencing in Fraud Cases

-In recent years, following the uproar that occurred after huge white collar scandals like WorldCom and Enron came to light, Congress adjusted the sentencing guidelines to increase the recommended guideline ranges for people convicted of white collar offenses, including fraud offenses.
+In recent years, following the uproar that occurred after huge white collar scandals like WorldCom and Enron, Congress adjusted the sentencing guidelines to increase the recommended guideline ranges for people convicted of white collar offenses including fraud offenses.
 The Voluntary Sentencing Guidelines are only advisory but it helps overcome tough hurdles if the guideline range is favorable.

 There are a few key factors that drive the potential sentence in a fraud case.
-One key factor is called the “loss amount,” which is defined in Section 2B1.1 of the guidelines.
-The guidelines indicate that this means the reasonably foreseeable financial loss, not the actual money that people lost or the money made by those convicted.
-This definition can result in loss amounts that are much greater than the actual, or precise, amount of money that was involved in the offense.
+One key factor is known as the “loss amount,” which is defined in Section 2B1.1 of the guidelines.
+The guidelines indicate that the loss amount is the reasonably foreseeable financial loss, not the actual money that people lost or the money made by those convicted.
+This definition can result in loss amounts that are much greater than the actual amount of money that was involved in the offense.

-There are several other characteristics of the offense that the guidelines contemplate that can increase the offense Level.
-These characteristics include, but are not limited to, the number of victims involved, whether sophisticated means were used, and if the person convicted was in a position of trust.
+There are several other characteristics of the offense that the guidelines contemplate can increase the offense Level.
+These characteristics include but are not limited to, the number of victims involved, whether sophisticated means were used, and if the person convicted was in a position of trust.

-No matter what the alleged crime may entail, an experienced and aggressive criminal defense lawyer is essential if you find yourself targeted by the federal government.
+Regardless of the alleged crime, an experienced and aggressive criminal defense lawyer is essential if you find yourself targeted by the federal government.
 Price Benowitz represents clients facing fraud and a variety of other white collar criminal charges, including Foreign Corrupt Practices Act (FCPA) and RICO matters.
-For more information on the best approach to take in your case, click here to schedule an office consultation with an attorney who has a strong track record defending against allegations of fraud.
+For more information on the best approach to take in your case, schedule an office consultation with an attorney who has a strong track record defending against allegations of fraud.